sternold/Love2DRL/README.md

 * Press ESC to exit.

 ## To Do
-* Saving and loading has yet to be implemented.
 * FOV has minor issues where it doesn't draw the outermost walls.

 ## Credits